adrianoBP/better-wordle/README.md

 ### Word meaning search

+It was also noticed during testing and play through that on higher difficulties, the user does not what a word mean and, the default behavior is to open the browser, open Google and search the word meaning.
+To speed this process up, a "word search" feature has been added to allow the user to search the meaning of a word right after the game ends by clicking on the bouncing button.
+Once clicked, a new page will be opened in the browser redirecting to a Google search with the word and the "meaning" text attached to it, already populated.

 ### Share game result (emoji format)

-**Mobile only:**
+One of the reasons the original Wordle being so popular was the ease of sharing, where the user was able to copy its result in "emoji format".
+It was deemed appropriate to include this feature in a better Wordle, however, this feature is only available on the desktop version of the game due to the fact no suitable ways to implement it on mobile were found:

-- `Navigator.clipboard()` is not available in mobile devices.
+- `Navigator.clipboard` is only available in secure contexts (localhost or HTTPS)
-- `Document.execCommand()` is deprecated.
+- `Document.execCommand` is considered deprecated
-- `Navigator.share` only available through HTTPS (out of scope for this project)
+- `Navigator.share` is only available in secure contexts - deploying a website and adding SSL is out of the scope of this coursework

 ### Menu

+To allow the user to configure the game settings and enable/disable its feature, a menu panel was added.
-The menu can be opened by clicking on the icon on the top right corner, or, if a keyboard is attached to the device, using the `Escape` key.
+The menu can be accessed by clicking on icon located at the top left corner of the screen, or, if a physical keyboard is attached to the device, by pressing the `Escape` key.
-It contains a quick guide on **how to play** as well as list of **settings** that the user can edit:
+The menu contains a quick guide on **how to play** as well as list of **settings** that the user can edit:

-- Light/dark mode switch (default on system theme)
+- **App theme**: Light/dark mode switch
-- Tile selection
-- Validate word
-- Haptic feedback (mobile only)
+- **Tile selection**: enables/disables the highlight of the cell to be typed into
+- **Word validation**: enables/disables the validation of the guess as soon as the all the tiles in a row are populated
+- **Haptic feedback**: enables/disables the haptic feedback (only available on mobile devices)
+- **Play animations**: enables/disables any major animations in the application
-- Custom properties
+- Custom game properties
-  - Word length
+  - **Word length**
-  - Word difficulty
+  - **Word difficulty**
 - Game modes
-  - Random word
+  - **Random word game**
-  - Multiplayer
+  - **Multiplayer**

 ### Multiplayer

-- `uuid` package
-- Current settings (difficulty & word length)
+To add competitiveness to the game, a multiplayer feature has been created.
+It allows 2 or more player to play together using the same word settings (length and difficulty)

+The game can be shared by copying and pasting the URL - it contains a `code` URL parameter indicating the game session.

+Once the game is started by the user who created the session, all connected users will be able to start typing answers.
+The first user to correctly guess the word will win, and a losing message will be sent to all other users.

+At the completion of the game ended, multiplayer stats will be displayed.

 ### PWA